maxcaduff/Projet-MAC/README.md

 __from the backend folder:__ (`$ cd path/to/project/backend/`)

 * get your api key from [Botfather](https://t.me/botfather) and set it (`$ echo 'yourKey' > apiKey`), you thought I'd give mine?=p
-*  Enable the inline queries by typing the command `/inline`, choose your bot in the list and enter the placeholder.
+* Enable inline queries by typing the command `/inline`, choose your bot in the list and enter the placeholder.
 * change the botName variable by your bot username in bestOption.js
 * launch the express server : `$ npm install; npm start`.
 Alternatively to npm start, `$ npm run dev` launches nodemon (`$ npm i -g nodemon` to install) which reloads on changes.